agriculturegovau/agds-next/.changeset/polite-books-guess.md

 '@ag.ds-next/core': minor
 ---

-Added new hook `useBoxPalette` which returns the current palette for a specifc DOM element
+Added new hook `useBoxPalette` which returns the current palette for a specific DOM element